 (b) At least two occupational therapy practitioners must be employed outside the seven-county metropolitan area.

-(c) Board members shall serve for not more than two consecutive terms.
+(c) Board members must not serve for more than two full consecutive terms.

 Prior to the end of the term of a member of the board, or within 60 days after a position on the board becomes vacant, the Minnesota Occupational Therapy Association and other interested persons and organizations may recommend to the governor members qualified to serve on the board.
 The governor may appoint members to the board from the list of persons recommended or from among other qualified candidates.

 The board shall biennially elect from its membership a chair, vice-chair, and secretary-treasurer.
 Each officer shall serve until a successor is elected.

 The board shall appoint and employ an executive director who is not a member of the board.
 The employment of the executive director shall be subject to the terms described in section 214.04, subdivision 2a.

 Membership terms, compensation of members, removal of members, the filling of membership vacancies, and fiscal year and reporting requirements shall be as provided in chapter 214.
 The provision of staff, administrative services, and office space; the review and processing of complaints; the setting of board fees; and other activities relating to board operations shall be conducted according to chapter 214.

 (1) adopt and enforce rules and laws necessary for licensing occupational therapy practitioners;

 (2) adopt and enforce rules for regulating the professional conduct of the practice of occupational therapy;

 (3) issue licenses to qualified individuals in accordance with sections 148.6401 to 148.6449;